Your September Horoscope Is Here — It's Time For You To Heal

 Libra Sun & Rising:

-Libra, the Pisces lunar eclipse on the 7th shines a spotlight on your wellness and routines.
+Libra, the Pisces lunar eclipse on the 8th shines a spotlight on your wellness and routines.
 If you’ve been overworking, ignoring your body’s signals, or putting everyone else before yourself, this eclipse could force a reset.
-Maybe you realize you can’t keep running on caﬀeine and vibes, or maybe a work schedule collapses only to give you the freedom you didn’t know you needed.
+Maybe you realise you can’t keep running on caﬀeine and vibes, or maybe a work schedule collapses only to give you the freedom you didn’t know you needed.
 Eclipses in this zone are wake-up calls, reminding you that daily habits either lift you or drain you.
-The Virgo solar eclipse on the 21st will balance that out by encouraging you to prioritize rest and mental health — no more martyr energy, you deserve balance.
+The Virgo solar eclipse on the 22nd will balance that out by encouraging you to prioritise rest and mental health — no more martyr energy, you deserve balance.

 about perfection; it’s about honesty and responsibility.
 Saturn’s asking: can you show up for yourself consistently?